 I have spent my career entirely in country schools, commencing at Albany Senior High School in 1980.
 At this stage I was a teacher of humanities.

 I was transferred to Carnarvon Senior High School in 1981 and remained there until 2006.
 I was initially appointed as the Alternative Upper School Co-ordinator and set up a horticulture program on the Agricultural Research Station.
-I then took up a position as humanities teacher, specializing in Geography and History.
+I then took up a position as humanities teacher, specialising in Geography and History.
 Over time, I was promoted to Head of Department and Associate Principal, with a short stint as Youth Education Officer and various Year Co-ordinator positions in between.

 Teaching in a small remote country town was terrific, despite its challenges.
 Distance from other centres was the major challenge, particularly with regards to accessing professional development and resources.
 Innovation was one way to overcome this.
 The community connectedness however made it all worthwhile.

 I moved to Bunbury Senior High School for four years and Cape Naturaliste College for one year, and arrived at Busselton Senior High School in 2012.
-The school has undergone enormous change over the last five years.
+The school has undergone enormous change over the last seven years.
 I believe in a student centered approach to education and am a strong student advocate.
 Each student has potential and our education system is the vehicle by which students can fulfill their potential.
 I chose to work in public education, as it provides all students with an opportunity to succeed and live a life which is satisfying while contributing to society.